aarongreenwald/website/blog/react-amsterdam-2017-review.md

 It was yuuuuge.
 I heard through the grapevine that the organizers originally expected only a few hundred people, and turnout was somewhere well above one thousand.
 But if the organizers weren't originally planning to handle such a large crowd, it didn't show.
 They scaled very well, and ran an incredibly smooth and professional event.
 Special shoutout to team members [Diana Trubnikova](https://www.linkedin.com/in/dianatrubnikova/) and [Robert Haritonov](https://twitter.com/operatino), who helped me with logistics, arrangements, and all around did an amazing job making the event run so smoothly.

+There were two tracks, running parallel all day in two separate rooms.
+In the main hall was the React track, focusing on all things React that didn't fit in the second track: React Native.
+As a React Native developer and speaker, I spent most of my time in the React Native track, but I did pop in to the main hall now and again to appreciate the immensity of the event.
+Words cannot do justice to just how big it was, and even Donald Trump would probably have been without words to describe the magnitude of React Amsterdam. <a href="https://youtu.be/7UIE_MRAhEA?t=49s">And he has the best words.</a>

+So no words.
+But there were lots of pictures, which you can find on twitter. <a href="https://twitter.com/mxstbr/status/855357245873426432">Here's one.</a> <a href="https://twitter.com/aaronjgreenwald/status/855339134877138945">And here's another.</a> <a href="https://twitter.com/codehipsters/status/855455282658463744>And another.</a> You get the point.

 ### Speaker Treatment

 If you're considering responding to a CFP from the Frontend Amsterdam organization, I can only say positive things about the experience.
 Let me summarize it thusly: I slept on a boat.
 How cool is that?
 Very cool.
 Right?
 Right.